Jan Masaryk: Wartime

-In an unauthorised act, Fierlinger in July 1944 sent out a public telegram to Edward Osóbka-Morawski, celebrating the entry of the Polish People's Army onto Polish soil, which led Beneš to rebuke Fierlinger for an act that implied support for the Soviet puppet Lublin government.
-Masaryk wanted to fire Fierlinger for that letter, complaining he was no longer representing Czechoslovakia in Moscow in any meaningful sense of the term.
-On 28 July 1944, the entire Czechoslovak cabinet recommended to Beneš that he sack Fierlinger as ambassador in Moscow and appoint a new ambassador who would represent the interests of the government-in-exile instead of the Soviet Union, advice that Beneš refused to accept.
+In an unauthorised act, Fierlinger in July 1944 sent out a public telegram to Edward Osóbka-Morawski, celebrating the entry of the Polish People's Army onto Polish soil.
+This led Beneš to rebuke Fierlinger for an act that implied support for the Soviet puppet Lublin government.
+Masaryk wanted to fire Fierlinger for that letter, complaining that he was no longer representing Czechoslovakia in Moscow in any meaningful sense of the term.
+On 28 July 1944, the entire Czechoslovak cabinet recommended to Beneš that he sack Fierlinger as ambassador in Moscow and appoint a new ambassador who would represent the interests of the government-in-exile instead of the Soviet Union, but Beneš refused to accept this recommendation.

-In April 1945, Beneš and Masaryk travelled to Moscow to meet Stalin, where it was agreed that the foreign policy of Czechoslovakia would be aligned with the Soviet Union, but that Czechoslovakia would retain its independence and democracy.
+In April 1945, Beneš and Masaryk travelled to Moscow to meet Stalin, where it was agreed that Czechoslovakia's foreign policy would be aligned with the Soviet Union, but that Czechoslovakia would retain its independence and democracy.